In this five-part seminar, we’ll explore notions of death and dying around the world, drawing from biology, history, and beyond.

 Death is taboo, private, mysterious.
 Most of us don’t know exactly what happens to the body as it’s dying, or after it’s dead, or how to try to connect with those who are gone.
-In this online course, we’ll take an inquisitive and interdisciplinary approach to thinking about death and dying, incorporating medical science, philosophy, and personal curiosity.
-We’ll learn about unusual practices in rituals surrounding dying, death, and mourning, and draw upon materials and experts in all kinds of death-related fields, from death doulas and morticians to scientists who use flesh-eating beetles to clean carcasses.
-Each week will include some outside materials, in-class discussions, and occasional creative prompts to get us thinking about death in new ways.
+In this online course, we’ll take an inquisitive and interdisciplinary approach to thinking about death and dying, incorporating medical science, case studies, and personal curiosity.
+We’ll learn about different practices in rituals surrounding dying, death, and mourning, and draw upon materials and experts in all kinds of death-related fields, from death doulas and morticians to scientists who use flesh-eating beetles to clean carcasses.
+Each week will include some outside materials, in-class discussions, and occasional creative writing prompts to get us thinking about death in new ways.
 We’ll investigate not only what happens to the dying and dead, but also what happens to the living as we come to think deeply about the other side.

 Syllabus at a Glance

 This course includes five total sessions, each lasting for 1.5 hours.

 Spring Section B: Mondays beginning May 9, skipping May 30.

 Session 1 (Monday, 5/9, 7:30–9 PM ET): What does it mean to be dead?